-Senior Chaplain-WSP/WDFW and President of the Washington State Chaplain Foundation
+Senior Chaplain and Founder--Washington State Police and Fire Chaplains and the Washington State Chaplain Foundation

-Mike Neil is the President and Founder of the Washington State Chaplain Foundation, and Senior Chaplain for the Washington State Patrol and the Department of Fish and Wildlife.
+Mike Neil is the President and Founder of the Washington State Chaplain Foundation, and Senior Chaplain for the Washington State Police and Fire Chaplain Organization.
 He served 30 years as a Fish and Wildlife Officer, 15 years as a Police Firearms Instructor, and 16 years as a Police Dog Handler.

 DR. TOM JONEZ

-Dr. Tom Jonez is the Assistant Senior Chaplain for Washington State Chaplain Foundatiaon providing leadership and training to chaplains across the state.
+Dr. Tom Jonez is the Assistant Senior Chaplain for Washington State Police and Fire Chaplains and the Washington State Chaplain Foundation providing leadership and training to chaplains across the state.
 Dr. Jonez has over thirty years experience in business organizational leadership, including as CEO of an INC 500 company, International Telly Award-Winning video producer, Marketing Agency Owner/Director, as well as a business and marketing strategy consultant.

 Retired Lead Chaplain for the Spokane County Sheriff's Office